-Welcome to The Intrepid Freelancer, a blog series in which I talk about the pros, cons, and overall lifestyle of being a freelancer.
+Welcome to The Intrepid Freelancer, web a blog series in which I talk about the pros, pill cons, medicine and overall lifestyle of being a freelancer.
 Whether you’re a part-time, full-time, former or aspiring freelancer, I hope these blogs hit home in some way.
 As a disclaimer, the views I express are mine and not reflective of any clients I have previously or am currently working with.
 Please feel free to comment, share, and engage!

 One of the biggest banes of every freelance or self employed person’s existence is the issue of health insurance.
 For many of us, it ends up costing far too much to pay for independent health coverage, so many of us slide on by with our fingers crossed that no major medical incident will happen.
 I’ve been fortunate to have been without solid health insurance for nearly 2 years now with no big mishaps, but my lucky streak ended over Memorial Day weekend with a sudden bout of appendicitis.
 It was day two of the annual Sasquatch Music Festival at The Gorge in eastern Washington, my third year in a row photographing it for media, and first ever shooting for Wire Image.
 Suffice to say, Sasquatch is always a huge deal for me not only professionally, but socially, as it’s a great time of year to commune with local media folk all while catching some awesome bands (summary of my coverage here).
 Also, this won’t be a post about insurance for freelancers…that will be another topic very soon when my medical bills arrive (gulp).